 - The formation of excessive scar tissue around the nasal structure following a previous surgery

 Through discussion with your facial plastic surgeon, you can plan a revision surgery that will concentrate on your own concerns and reasons for surgery.
-In fact, good communication between the patient and an expert board certified facial plastic surgeon can increase your odds of getting the surgical results you really want the first time around.
+In fact, good communication between the patient and an board certified facial plastic surgeon can increase your odds of getting the surgical results you really want the first time around.

 How Your Revision Surgery May Vary